jonathan-laurent/AlphaZero.jl/README.md

 [issue](https://github.com/jonathan-laurent/AlphaZero.jl/issues) to share
 any idea, feedback or suggestion.

+### Supporting and Citing

+If you want to support this project and help it gain visibility, please consider starring the repository.
+Doing well on such metrics may also help us secure academic funding in the future.
+Also, if you use this software as part of your research, we would appreciate that you include the following [citation](./CITATION.bib) in your paper.

 ### Acknowledgements

 This material is based upon work supported by the United States Air Force and